LeonMrBonnie/v8-value-wrapper/README.md

 - [X] ~~Implement STL-like methods for Array and Object to allow range-based for loops~~ (Abandoned, convert to C++ value directly instead)
 - [X] Implement support for more JavaScript types (Set, Map, etc.)
-- [ ] Implement support for ArrayBuffers and *Array types
+- Implement support for missing types:
+    - [ ] ArrayBuffer, SharedArrayBuffer, DataView
+    - [ ] TypedArrays
+    - [ ] Symbol
+    - [ ] Date
+    - [ ] Function (?
+This one might be too much work and out of scope for this library)